QR Code Guide — 3 Steps

 Questions, answered

-Open the built-in Camera app on your iPhone (iOS 11 or later) and point it at the QR code.
-You do not need to tap anything — the camera detects the QR code automatically and shows a notification banner at the top of the screen.
+Open the built-in Camera app (iOS 11 or later) in Photo mode and point it at the QR code.
+The camera detects it automatically and shows a notification banner at the top.
 Tap the banner to open the link.
-If you are on an older iPhone, download a free QR scanner app from the App Store.
+No special app or mode required.

 Get started